vincentzhang15/toolbox/README.md

 - Image Tools:
     - Image of document to scanned image.
     - Image of document to text file.
-    - Convert .HEIC image to .jpg
+    - Convert any image (e.g., .HEIC, .webp) to .jpg.
 - Audio Tools
     - Extract audio segment from an audio file.
     - Speech to text conversion using AI model (OpenAI Whisper & Nvidia NeMo Canary 1b).